How Much Life Insurance Do You Need?

 Doug Mitchell, CLU Independant Advisor

 Doug Mitchell, CLU holds a BA degree in Finance from Auburn University as well as having obtained a Chartered Life Underwriter (CLU) designation from The American College in Bryn Mahr, PA.
-Doug has spent almost 30 years in the life insurance industry and has also held licenses to sell securities, long-term care insurance and home and auto insurance.
+Doug has spent 30 years in the life insurance industry and has also held licenses to sell securities, long-term care insurance and home and auto insurance.
 Doug is a Top of the Table Million Dollar Round Table member (MDRT).
 MDRT is a global, independent association of the world's leading life insurance advisors.
 For two years, Doug served as President of the Auburn Opelika Association of Financial Advisors and has been a member of the Million Dollar Round Table.
 He obtained Life Millionaire status at Horace Mann Insurance Company and was awarded the Life Agent of the Year Award.
 Later in his career with New York Life he was an Executive Council Member.
 Doug currently serves as President of Ogletree Financial, a managing general agency serving life insurance agents and clients in all parts of the United States.
 Today, Doug’s main focus is servicing 1000s of policyholders.